yipy0005/Basic-Molecular-Docking-Workshop/README.md

 * **"Command not found" errors**: Ensure you used `./setup.sh` and that it finished without errors.
 * **Permission denied** when running scripts: Verify `chmod +x setup.sh uninstall.sh pdbqt2pdb.sh` has been applied.
 * If you get stuck, feel free to ask for help or check online resources for Conda, Git, and the workshop repo.

 ---

+## Future Features

+We're continuously working to improve this workshop!
+Planned enhancements include:

+### Automated Structure Preparation
+- **Protein Preparation**: Automated hydrogen addition, charge assignment, and structure cleaning
+- **Ligand Preparation**: Convert SMILES to 3D structures, handle protonation states, generate conformers
+- **One-Click Workflow**: From raw structures to docking-ready files in a single command

+### Enhanced Analysis Tools
+- **Binding Site Detection**: Automatic identification of potential binding pockets
+- **Flexible Residue Selection**: Suggest residues for flexible docking
+- **Batch Processing**: Process multiple ligands or structures at once

+See [FUTURE_FEATURES.md](FUTURE_FEATURES.md) for a comprehensive roadmap and detailed information about upcoming features.

+**Your feedback matters!** If you have suggestions or feature requests, please open an issue on the repository.

+---